Become Involved with OJC - Again!

 Pictured are: (l-r) Jim Rizzuto, president of Otero Junior College; Barbara Franzman, scholarship donor; Lindsay Broce, Cheraw, recipient of the 2009-2010 Franzman Family Scholarship and Seth Franzman, scholarship donor and 1958 OJC alumnus.

-Seth Franzman (1958), visited Otero Junior College this past summer with his wife, Barbara.
+Seth Franzman (1958), has visited Otero Junior College several times over the past few years with his wife, Barbara.
 Originally from the Crowley County and Cheraw communities, Seth now lives in Phoenix, Ariz., where he is retired from the Arizona Department of Revenue, Property Tax Division.

-The Franzman family has recently established two scholarships for Otero Junior College students; The Franzman Family Scholarship and The Franzman Family Nursing Scholarship
+The Franzman family has recently established three scholarships for Otero Junior College students; The Franzman Family Scholarship, The Franzman Family Nursing Scholarship and, most recently, The Franzman Family International Scholarship.